Simple DIY Kitchen Herb Garden

 Next, you will want to mark the depth so it sits square in the area yet still gets access to the sunshine through the window.

 This step is important, so don’t skip it.
-It is important to let the adhesive sit to get a good cure, so the hooks and plants stay in place.
+You will need to let the adhesive sit to get a good cure, so the hooks and plants stay in place.

-While you are waiting you can make your hanger for your first pot if you are going to be using them.
-If you are using buckets you can just use the handle to hang up each pot.
+While you are waiting for the adhesive to cure, you can make your hanger for your first pot, If you are using buckets, you can just use the handle to hang up each pot.

 We used black leather that matched the ring handle.
 We tried several different knots before choosing this one.